ErnyDV/ErnyDV/README.md

 # 👋 Hi, I'm ErnyDV
-Full-Stack Developer & Graphic Designer with **9 years** of design experience.
+Full-Stack Developer & Graphic Designer with **9 years** of design experience also a Computer Science student.
 My coding journey started with C# while exploring game development, followed by strengthening CS fundamentals through Harvard's CS50, and my favorite by far is web development which I picked up through The Odin Project.
 I also ocassionally do FiveM Development for fun.

 ## 🛠️ Skills